shawenyao/jekyll-now/_posts/2019-06-16-To-Cross-or-Not-to-Cross.md

 ## Strategy 1: Let the Light Guide Your Way

+You are a brave soul.
+You don't want to be bound by any rules.
+So you keep it simple.
+You follow wherever the green light tells you to go, unless you've already reached the boundary, where you wait for the signals to turn green (if you have to).

 ## Strategy 2: Ride Along Main Street

+Main Street, defined as the street with the highest "importance", has a nice property to it.
+If you walk along Main Street, chances are that you will face green traffic signals more often than it would have been otherwise on any other street.

 ## Strategy 3: Conditional Wait

+We've already shown that not every traffic signal comes equal.
+Suppose you are walking _eastbound_ along one of the major streets, more likely than not, you get a green light.
+But you also notice that the green light that permits you to walk straight ahead is dying out, and soon enough, you will be able to make a turn and go _northbound_.
+You decide to seize the opportunity, beacuse waiting a few seconds for something this rare sounds like a good deal.